addrummond/live_server_actions/README.md

 See `examples/counter` in this repo and [this readme](examples/counter/README.md).

-### Loading a random quotation when a button is pressed
+### Example 2: Loading a random quotation when a button is pressed

 This example presents the user with a choice of fruits via a dropdown and then, on pressing a button, asks the server to choose a random